 Why are On-ear headphones better?

 There are a few unique advantages to using an on-ear headphone that we want to discuss.
-Bigger does not always mean better and if you are someone who likes to travel or doesn't like the oversize look then this style of headphones could be right for you.
+Bigger does not always mean better and if you are someone who likes to travel or doesn't like the oversize look then on-ear headphones could be right for you.

 Disadvantages of on-ear Headphones